LacledesLAN/README.1ST/BluePrints/NetworkBundles.md

 # Network Bundles

-At our events we provide attendee network connections by using network bundles with individual 5' network cables plugged in.
+At [Laclede's LAN](https://lacledeslan.com) events we provide attendee network connections by using network bundles with individual 5' network cables plugged in.
 We prefer this to having attendees bring their own cables and/or plug directly into network as:

 * Bundles are heaver than individual cables; pulling on the bundles doesn't put nearly as much stress on switch ports.
 * We don't have to worry about having to troubleshoot or work around the length of attendee-provided network cables.